Atharva-Shinde/web-service-gin/Readme.md

 ----

  This API has two endpoints GET and POST
- All the data is stored in the memory (rather than using a database)

 - GET:
     The `curl localhost:8080/covers` fetches data of the books in JSON format, or you can view the JSON output on your browser through: `localhost:8080/covers`